0xKitsune/rollup-boost-ha-design/README.md

 While each builder will have its own local `op-node`, to minimize latency and keep builders at the tip, after successful validation of the newly built block `rollup-boost` will forward the `new_payload` request to the builders, rather than relying on each builder to sync state through its own `op-node`.

-Below is a happy-path sequence diagram illustrating how `rollup-boost` interacts with multiple builders during payload construction/validation.
+Below is a happy path sequence diagram illustrating how `rollup-boost` interacts with multiple builders during payload construction/validation.
 Note that this is exactly the same as 1:1 `rollup-boost` <-> builder block production, with the addition of a block selection policy:

 ```mermaid
 sequenceDiagram